 - Highlights risk in major industries and countries around the world

 - Shows financial stress trends and levels from 2007 to today

-- Provides a reliable, fact-based assessment of financial risk, updated daily
+- Each day provides a reliable, fact-based assessment of financial risk

-The index is based on the same underlying methodology as our 96% accurate proprietary FRISK® score, which is calculated using current financial statements, stock market volatility, market capitalization and, when available, bond agency ratings from S&P, Moody’s and Fitch.
+The index is based on the same underlying methodology as our 96% accurate proprietary FRISK® score, which is calculated using crowdsourcing, current financial statements, stock market volatility, market capitalization and when available, bond agency ratings from Moody’s and Fitch.

 The index averages FRISK® scores over time and is shown on a scale of "1" to "50."
 "1"means a 1% chance of business failure within 12 months, while "50" means a 50% chance.
 (1-2% is a typical rate.)

 You can access the Stress Index by industry or by country, without a subscription, at no charge.

 Worried about the public company risk climate in China or wondering if the coal mining industry is safer overall today than recent years?
 The FRISK® Stress Index can crunch data in an instant and give you a great starting point for reference when looking over your portfolio.